Timbersaw-wangzw/GDC_Lifted_WED/README.md

 # Robust Registration Of Featureless Point Clouds  With Geometry Distance Constraint
-This repository includes the source code of the paper Robust Registration Of Featureless Point Clouds With Geometry Distance Constraint
+This repository includes the source code of the paper Robust Registration Of Featureless Point Clouds With Geometry Distance Constraint.
-This code was written by MATLAB.
+This code was written in MATLAB.
 # Introduction and Usage
 This program includes three algorithms:
 ```